 This video explains it a bit more:

-I have been working with BloomLife for a while (if you’re lucky, you’ll see my testimonial on their home page) and because of this I have a bloom monitor coupon code — CURLS10 will save you 10% off your weekly fee (for as long as you rent the monitor).
-Which could save you a few onsies. 🙂
+I have been working with BloomLife for a while (if you’re lucky, you’ll see my testimonial on their homepage) and because of this I have a bloom monitor coupon code that will save you 10% off your weekly fee (for as long as you rent the monitor) when you shop my link.
+Which could save you a few onesies. 🙂

 If you’d like to know more about why I think the BloomLife Monitor is a great deal — just sign up here and I’ll send you an email about it. 🙂